 - Good compatibility

 VESTANAT® EP-U 523 is an aliphatic PUR prepolymer dissolved in 1-methoxy-2-propyl acetate (MPA).
 It is used to formulate light-fast and weathering resistant coatings.
-VESTANAT® EP-U 523 is especially useful as a binder for moisture curing, UV-stable coatings in the construction area.
+VESTANAT® EP-U 523 is especially useful as a binder for moisture curing and UV-stable coatings in the construction area.
 VESTANAT® EP-U 523, as a sole binder, leads to very flexible and soft coatings and therefore can advantageously be combined with VESTANAT® T 1890 (IPDI based polyisocyanate) to increase hardness and tensile strength.

 - 1K binder for moisture curing